Marcomanni: The Vannius regime

 Catualda's victory was short-lived.
 He was in turn deposed by Vibilius of the Hermunduri that same year he came to power, 19 AD.
 The subjects of Maroboduus and Catualda, presumably mainly Marcomanni, were moved by the Romans to an area near the Danube, between the Morava and "Cusus" rivers, and placed under the control of the Quadian king Vannius.
 There are proposals that the Romans were deliberately trying to create a buffer state with this settlement, but there is no consensus about this.
 The area where Vannius ruled over the Marcomanni exiles is generally considered to have been a state distinct from the old Quadi kingdom itself.
 Unfortunately the Cusus river has not been identified with certainty.
-However, Slovak archaeological research locates a core area of the Vannius kingdom was probably in the fertile southwestern Slovakian lowlands around Trnava, east of the Little Carpathians.
+However, Slovak archaeological research locates a core area of the Vannius kingdom was probably in the fertile southwestern Slovak lowlands around Trnava, east of the Little Carpathians.
 On the other hand, at the same time there were similar increases in activity west of the Little Carpathians near the Morava.

 Vannius personally benefitted from the new situation and became very wealthy and unpopular.
 He was himself eventually also deposed by Vibilius and the Hermunduri, working together with the Lugii from the north, in 50/51 AD.
 Vannius's soldiers during this conflict are described here as infantry, but he also called for cavalry from his Sarmatian allies and neighbours, the Iazyges, who lived in what is now Hungary.
 This revolt by Vibilius was coordinated with the nephews of Vannius, Vangio and Sido, who then divided his realm between themselves as loyal Roman client kings.
 Vannius was defeated and fled with his followers across the Danube, where they were assigned land in Roman Pannonia.
 This settlement is associated with Germanic finds from the 1st century AD in Burgenland, west of Lake Neusiedl.